‘Days Of Our Lives’ Spoilers: Ciara Attacked After Being Mistaken For Chloe

 According to Hollywood Hiccups, Ciara Brady (Victoria Konefal) will be forced to put up a fight when she is attacked by a group of thugs who believe her to be Chloe Lane (Nadia Bjorlin).

-As many Days of Our Lives fans will remember, Chloe has been being stalked and sought after by El Fideo’s men.
-The last time they were in Salem they took Chloe and Stefan DiMera (Tyler Christopher) hostage, and Stefan was forced to fend off the men to save the pair’s lives.
+As many Days of Our Lives fans will remember, Chloe has been stalked and sought after by El Fideo’s men.
+The last time they were in Salem, they took Chloe and Stefan DiMera (Tyler Christopher) hostage, and Stefan was forced to fend off the men to save the pair’s lives.

 The men promised that more would come after Chloe to avenge El Fideo, and she began to worry about her safety, and the safety of her children.
 Stefan offered Chloe a place to stay at the DiMera mansion, which came with the protection that his name and wealth could offer her and her family, and so she took it.